x448/float16/README.md

 Current status:

-* core API is done and breaking API changes are unlikely.
+* Core API is done and breaking API changes are unlikely.
 * 100% of unit tests pass:
   * short mode (`go test -short`) tests around 65765 conversions in 0.005s.
   * normal mode (`go test`) tests all possible 4+ billion conversions in about 95s.
 * 100% code coverage with both short mode and normal mode.
-* tested on amd64 but it should work on all little-endian platforms supported by Go.
+* Tested on amd64, arm64, ppc64le, and s390x.

 Roadmap:

-* add functions for fast batch conversions leveraging SIMD when supported by hardware.
+* Add functions for fast batch conversions leveraging SIMD when supported by hardware.
-* speed up unit test when verifying all possible 4+ billion conversions.
+* Speed up unit test when verifying all possible 4+ billion conversions.
-* test on additional platforms.

 ## Float16 to Float32 Conversion
 Conversions from float16 to float32 are lossless conversions.
 All 65536 possible float16 to float32 conversions (in pure Go) are confirmed to be correct.